0w0Demonic/AquaHotkey/docs/Extensions/Stream.md

 ---

-## Behaviour of Stream Parameter Length
+## Behavior of Stream Parameter Length

 The stream always takes the longest possible length it can, depending on the intermediate operation it receives.
 For example: